silentorb/compuquest-kotlin/docs/compuquest-design.md

 # CompuQuest Design

+## Description

+CompuQuest is a strategy role playing game.
+It is also:

+* Party-based
+* 3D
+* Real-time
+* Rogue-lite

+### Strategy Distinction

+* CompuQuest is a true strategy RPG
+  * It is not a 4X strategy game with RPG elements
+  * It is an RPG with a focus on strategy.
+  * It has minimal tactics
+    * Most labeling of games as "strategy RPGs" involves confusing strategy and tactics

 ## High Level Requirements

 * Simple UI with minimal micromanagement
+* Macro strategy
 * Capture a particular retro feeling
 * Strong sense of adventure
 * Some combat but also lots of non-combat systems